 Exercise 6: Generating predictions and evaluating performance of multiple linear regression model

 In exercise 5 we learned how to fit a logistic regression model and extract the elements necessary to generate predictions.
 However, scikit-learn makes our lives much easier by providing us with functions to predict the probability of an outcome as well as the classes of an outcome.
 In this exercise, we will learn to generate predicted probabilities and classes as well as evaluating model performance using a confusion matrix and a classification report.

+Note:

+Continuing from Exercise 5

 Generate predicted probabilities using predicted_prob = model.predict_proba(X_test)[:,1]